Course Outline

 • IDS detection methods; types of signatures

-• Intrusion prevention system (IPS)
+• Intrusion Prevention System (IPS)

 • Differences between IDS and IPS

-• IPS tools for government use
+• IPS tools

-Module 7: Firewalls
+Module 7: Firewalls for Government

-• Handling threats and security tasks
+• Handling threats and security tasks with firewalls

 • Protection against hacking

-• Centralization and documentation of firewall policies
+• Centralization and documentation in firewall management

 • Multi-layer firewall protection